chiragJoshi24/PersonalGPT/README.md

 - **User Login and Data Saving:** Users can log in with their email ID.
 No verification is required.
 - **File Upload:** Users can upload files to provide context for the bot's responses.
-- **Voice Interaction:** Users can interact with the bot using voice prompts for a more natural communication experience.
+- **Simple Interaction:** Users can interact with the bot using text prompts.
-- **Context Retrieval:** The system retrieves relevant context from uploaded files or previously saved data to enhance response accuracy.
 - **Response Generation:** Leverages Cohere and Google Gemini to generate accurate and contextually relevant answers based on user input.

 ## Usage